leonard67/AFDEN-Python-Workshop/README.md

 - Integrate `pandas` workflows into a Python project replicating a seminal academic paper.

-Our class will be based on the [2-Pandas.ipynb](https://github.com/leonard67/AFDEN-Python-Workshop/blob/main/2-Pandas.ipynb) file.
+Our class will be based on the [2-1-Pandas.ipynb](https://github.com/leonard67/AFDEN-Python-Workshop/blob/main/2-1-Pandas.ipynb) and [2-2-Data Visualization.ipynb](https://github.com/leonard67/AFDEN-Python-Workshop/blob/main/2-2-Data%20Visualization.ipynb) files.

 ## 3. WRDS with Python and Textual Analysis